 Logistics and lean logistics.
 Supply chain flow.
 Materials and inventory management (JIT/JIS, MRP, Kanban).
 Win-win approaches in the management of materials (continuous replenishment, consignment stock).
 KPIs and dashboard logistics.

 Strategic management of the supply network represents one of the fundamental determinants of business competitiveness.
-The need to focus internal activities on a limited range of distinctive ‘core’ skills, combined with that of ever greater flexibility, enhance the importance that the supply chain has in supporting the pursuit of business objectives in the best possible way.
+The need to focus on internal activities on a limited range of distinctive ‘core’ skills, combined with that of ever greater flexibility, enhances the importance that the supply chain has in supporting the pursuit of business objectives in the best possible way.

 This course adopts a strategic perspective on supply chain management, through which it highlights and analyzes its relationship with business strategy.
 It examines the structure of the supply network and the different approaches that need to be taken in managing inter-organizational relationships.
-It deals with highly topical issues such as the management of supply risk and supply relationships in crisis situations, the choices of location of production and supply (offshoring-reshoring) and progress towards the digital supply chain.
+It deals with highly crucial issues such as the management of supply risk and supply relationships in crisis situations, the choices of location of production and supply (offshoring-reshoring) and progress towards the digital supply chain.

 The cross-sectionality of the logistics function and the value chain.
 Design and planning of the production system layouts.
 Management and forecasting of market demand.
 General criteria of programming and audit of production.
 Procurement and management of inventory and consumable materials.
 Evolution of just in time systems: from lean production to lean thinking.
 Automation of the information flow: from barcode to RFID technologies.
 Management of physical distribution.Hybrid MBA